 The research focus lies on a Usability & Motivation Evaluation.

-Metric A (Efficiency): Measure the time required to grade a student under simulated "poor network" conditions (Offline vs. Online).
+Metric A (Efficiency & Usability): Measure the time required to grade a student and evaluate the usability of the app under simulated intermittent network conditions.

-Metric B (Motivation): Evaluate whether the "XP System" increases perceived motivation among the target group (10-18 years).
+Metric B (Motivation): Evaluate which specific advanced gamification mechanics (e.g., cooperative goals vs. individual unlockables) yield the highest perceived motivation among the target group (10-18 years).

-Technologies: React (PWA); Service Workers / IndexedDB (Offline Storage); Firebase (Firestore) or Node.js; Gamification Mechanics
+Technologies: React (PWA); Service Workers / IndexedDB (Offline Storage); Firebase (Firestore) or Node.js; Advanced Gamification Mechanics

-Tags: Gamification; EdTech; Offline-First Engineering; Mobile Computing; User Experience (UX); Kalchgruber
+Tags: Gamification; EdTech; Cooperative Design; Mobile Computing; User Experience (UX); Kalchgruber